willkg/everett/docs_tmpl/README.rst

 * provided poor error messages when users configure things wrong
 * had a global configuration object
 * made it really hard to override specific configuration when writing tests
-* had no facilities for auto-generating configuration documentation
+* had no facilities for autogenerating configuration documentation